ShooShoSha/Course-Work/COP3530/Projects/Project1/README.md

 Be sure you understand exactly how each function should work!

 In a perfect world, the vector would grow to any size necessary but for now we will not attempt that.

 Notice that the basic premise is that this `vector` will be used in many future projects.
-The interface for the `vector` needs to be defined in a header (.h) file and the `vector` needs to be implemented in a source (.c) file (i.e. `vector.h` and `vector.c`).
+The interface for the `vector` needs to be defined in a header (.h) file and the `vector` needs to be implemented in a source (.c) file (i.e. `Vector.h` and `Vector.c`).

 The `vector` needs to be tested, so we will need a `main` driver program to use for testing the functionality of our `vector`

 ### Specification
 Here is a file [Vector.h](Vector.h) that contains the definition for your `vector`.
 You must write a matching `Vector.c` file to implement this interface.
 Your `Vector.c` file may contain other utility functions not listed in the interface.
 Remember to put a `#include "Vector.h"` statement in your `Vector.c` file.

 Here is a sample [test program](VectorTest.c) that you can use.
 You may want to use only a small portion of this file *initially*.
 Here is a [`make` file](makefile.txt) that you can use with this project.
 You will need it if you use jGrasp. **Be sure to remove the** `.txt` **extension from the file**.

 ### Grading
 [`VectorTestGrader.c`](VectorTestGrader.c)